NetworkedPlanet/website/_posts/2015-09-21-sharing-data-in-the-third-sector.md

 ![Animated gif of the seagulls from Finding Nemo standing on a rock in the sea all shouting "Mine!"]({{page.imgdir}}seagulls_mine.gif){: .img-medium .center-block .img-responsive}

 And therein lies a real problem.
 There’s two parts to every charity - the side working to help with the problem, and the side that exists to find funding so that the organisation can continue to do the good work they’re doing.
 Obviously finding funding (whether it be through public donations, business sponsorships or government funding) is absolutely key to be able to continue the work that a charity does.
 But who wins when those two sides are in opposition to each other?
-One side wants to share information in order to better collaborate and advance the charity’s mission, after all that’s the raison d’etre of the charity itself.
+One side wants to share information in order to better collaborate and advance the charity’s mission, after all that’s the raison d’être of the charity itself.
 The other side spends every hour trying to find money to keep going and finds it difficult to imagine that sharing data doesn’t automatically mean lost revenue (or potential revenue).

 Whilst I can understand this fear of loss of control, I still wondered why I feel so personally aggrieved by it in these cases.
 And then it struck me - when I donate money to a charity, buy merchandise or volunteer my time - it’s because I’m supporting their cause, not the charity.
 I believe that they are doing everything they can to meet their mission statement.
 I thought that collaborating with people both within and outside of their sector would be one of those things, and so I find it extra frustrating.